gitforwork2/gitforwork.github.io/_posts/2016-11-18-how-to-request-FOIA-with-USCIS.md

 comments: true
 description: 3 Steps to request FOIA with USCIS using form G 639 to request immigration records
 ---
-**Step 1: Collect the information needed**
+You want to request some records from the USCIS, start here, **Step 1: Collect the information needed**
 Besides the basic information, What would you need for filling the form?
 	a) Recent I-94 #